-(a) Provide a limited number of planned Community Focal Points throughout the city.

-- (b) Provide strategically located destinations throughout the city that include a mix of services and amenities in a walkable, dynamic setting that is well served by transit services and active transportation networks. - (c) To support appropriate levels of development at designated focal points, dependent on the needs of the service area and impact on the viability of Downtown as the primary hub of entertainment, social, cultural, and economic activity in the city.
+- (a) Provide a limited number of planned Community Focal Points throughout the city. - (b) Provide strategically located destinations throughout the city that include a mix of services and amenities in a walkable, dynamic setting that is well served by transit services and active transportation networks. - (c) To support appropriate levels of development at designated focal points, dependent on the needs of the service area and impact on the viability of Downtown as the primary hub of entertainment, social, cultural, and economic activity in the city.

 - (a) Establish and maintain guidelines for creating vibrant, transit-oriented mixed use areas tailored to the individual context of each location. - (b) Within Community Focal Points, encourage retail and service uses at grade, with residential and office uses on upper floors. - (c) Design Community Focal Points to support the safety, comfort, and enjoyment of pedestrians.
-Where an internal street network exists, it should be designed to be accessible for all users, including pedestrians. - (d) Establish active transportation networks connecting Community Focal Points and surrounding neighbourhoods. - (e) Support the redevelopment of existing Community Focal Points so that they remain viable and meet the needs of the community. - (f) Encourage the introduction of residential dwellings and a mix of commercial, institutional, recreational, and community facilities in the redevelopment of shopping centres. - (g) Design, locate, and access for vehicle parking to minimize impacts on transit and pedestrian access. - (3) Objectives Urban Centres - (a) Provide mixed use community focal points that serve the basic needs of the surrounding six to ten residential neighbourhoods. - (b) Encourage and support the development or redevelopment of Urban Centres that provide opportunities for a mix of medium density, transit-oriented residential, institutional, and community uses. - (c) Provide community focal points that are supported by all modes of transportation and accessible by the transportation network and high-frequency transit. - (4) Policies Urban Centres - (a) Urban Centres should consist of uses that complement related Urban Centre Commercial sites. - (b) The land area allocated for an Urban Centre will be determined by:
+Where an internal street network exists, it should be designed to be accessible for all users, including pedestrians. - (d) Establish active transportation networks connecting Community Focal Points and surrounding neighbourhoods. - (e) Support the redevelopment of existing Community Focal Points so that they remain viable and meet the needs of the community. - (f) Encourage the introduction of residential dwellings and a mix of commercial, institutional, recreational, and community facilities in the redevelopment of shopping centres.

+(g) Design, locate, and access for vehicle parking to minimize impacts on transit and pedestrian access.

+(3) Objectives - Urban Centres

+- (a) Provide mixed use community focal points that serve the basic needs of the surrounding six to ten residential neighbourhoods. - (b) Encourage and support the development or redevelopment of Urban Centres that provide opportunities for a mix of medium density, transit-oriented residential, institutional, and community uses. - (c) Provide community focal points that are supported by all modes of transportation and accessible by the transportation network and high-frequency transit.

+(4) Policies - Urban Centres